poeml/mirrorbrain/docs/installation/source.rst

       DBDParams "host=localhost user=mb password=12345 dbname=mb_samba connect_timeout=15"

-    .. note:: The database connection string must be unique per virtual host.
-              This matters if several MirrorBrain instances are set up in one Apache.
-If the database connection string is identical in different virtual hosts, mod_dbd may fail to associate the connection string with the correct virtual host.

   * configure mod_mirrorbrain.
     You probably want to reate a vhost (e.g.
     /etc/apache2/vhosts.d/samba.mirrorbrain.org.conf) and add the MirrorBrain